 The historical area near to where The club is located is also the mixture of the ‘East meets West’ culture.
 That means visitors and tourists alike can reach interesting landmarks nearby.

 For instance, there’s the Sree Mariamman Temple, Chinatown, Buddha Tooth Relic Temple & Museum, the Financial district etc.

 The Club Hotel is also near to 2 MRT stations.
 We used the MRT all the time and found it very easy.

 We spent four nights staying at The Club and using it as a base to explore Singapore, because of the great location.

 And an added bonus, The Club even provides a ‘handy phone’ with free international calls to designated countries like Australia.
-No need to look like a lost tourist as it is great to use instead of carrying a paper map when you can use online maps – instead carrying this phone with us as we went out exploring the many facets of Singapore.
+No need to look like a lost tourist as it is great to use, instead of carrying a paper map when you can use online maps.
+So we carried this phone with us as we went out exploring the many facets of Singapore.